-Ensure that there is no stale BlockDeviceClaims are present in the cluster.
+Ensure that there are no stale BlockDeviceClaims present in the cluster.
 You can verify the status using the following command.

 kubectl get bdc -n <openebs namespace>

-If anything found, remove the finalizer entry from the corresponding BDC.
+If present, remove the finalizer entry from the corresponding BDC.

 Ensure that no OpenEBS volume or pool pods are in terminating state .
 You can check the running status of Pods using the following command.

 kubectl get pods -n <openebs namespace>